openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 - `graph.pbtxt` - which defines MediaPipe graph containing python calculator

 Depending on the use case, `./servable_unary_version` and `./servable_stream_version` showcase different approach:
-- *unary* - single request - single response, useful for low latency calls with no intermediate results
+- *unary* - single request - single response, useful when the request does not take too long and there are no intermediate results
 - *stream* - single request - multiple responses which are delivered as soon as new intermediate result is available

 To test unary example: